 Chat, text, or call 1-800-422-4453

-Find additional hotlines and treatment resources from the CDC.
+Find additional hotlines and treatment resources from the Centers for Disease Control and Prevention (CDC).

 3. Reach out to a trusted adult.